 News from Our Schools

-Congratulations to Liberty Common School and Peach Hill Academy, which both have been certified as Core Knowledge Official Schools through the Analysis of Curriculum and Practices (ACAP) process!
+Congratulations to Liberty Common School and Peach Hill Academy, which both have been certified as Core Knowledge Schools of Distinction through the Analysis of Curriculum and Practices (ACAP) process!
 More…

 Visit a Core Knowledge School

 Schools nationwide are boosting student achievement with our coherent, cumulative, and content-specific curriculum.
 Find a Core Knowledge school near you.
 More…

 Core Knowledge Reading RoomThe Case for a Content-Rich Curriculum

 Taken for Granted: Why Curriculum Content Is Like Oxygen

 "A rich curriculum is the necessary precondition for improving schools—and it's essential that students receive it early.
 Core Knowledge Language Arts is one child-friendly, content-rich program for preschool through third grade that can help teachers begin to build the broad academic knowledge and vocabulary that all children need."
 In this vital American Educator issue on "the magic of words," contributors Susan B. Neuman and Tanya S. Wright, Chrys Dougherty, and Ruth Wattenburg further discuss the importance of giving young children the curriculum they deserve.

 Knowledge at the Core: Don Hirsch, Core Knowledge, and the Future of the Common Core